Governor Stone was built for Charles Greiner as a cargo freighter for

 Coast Guard, he did suffer searches and once had to jettison precious cargo.

-vessel sank twice under Burns ownership.
+vessel sank twice under the Burns ownership.
 The September 26, 1906 hurricane

 in Heron Bay, Alabama.
 Twenty one men were lost.
 Captain Burns